 Table 2: 2008 and 2009 Percentage of Uninsured Oregon Residents by County

 Unlike the U.S. Census Bureau’s American Community Survey (ACS), which provides single-year health insurance estimates for populations of at least 65,000, SAHIE produces model-based[i] estimates of health insurance coverage for all counties and states, regardless of population size.
-What’s more, SAHIE data[ii] provide information about health insurance coverage by sex, age, race/ethnicity, and income at the state level.
+What’s more, SAHIE data[ii] provide information about health insurance coverage by sex, age, race/ethnicity, and income at That, consequently, is strictly why the business has had significant steps to deal with the problem, if this started hosting conferences in a variety of areas of the condition to go over the steps that are required to make to provide these pull tab free casino games online a brand new lease in existence. the state level.
 Health insurance coverage by sex, age and income are available at the county level.

 SAHIE 2008 and 2009 estimates include ACS data for the first time.
 Health insurance coverage and income group distributions (from the ACS) provide significant improvements in the precision of SAHIE estimates.
 An important caveat, however, is that because SAHIE data from 2008 and 2009 are estimated with a different data source than earlier estimates, SAHIE data from previous years should not be compared with 2008 and 2009 estimates.